 - A Bourne-compatible shell for installation (e.g.

-Before we actually install Homebrew, you need to install Xcode's command-line tools package.
-Xcode is not required to use Homebrew, but some of the packages you install will need Xcode's command-line tools.
+Before we install Homebrew, you need to install Xcode's command-line tools package.
+Xcode is not required to use Homebrew, but some other packages will need Xcode's command-line tools.

 Execute the following command in your terminal to install Xcode's command-line tools package: